There is a reason why the AR-15 is the best-selling rifle in the United States.

-Rough estimates put the AR-15 as the most commonly owned firearm in America, with around 5 million rifles in private U.S. households, comprising 60 percent of all rifles sold in the United States.
+Rough estimates put the AR as the most commonly owned firearm in America, with around five million rifles in private U.S. households, comprising 60 percent of all rifles sold in the United States.

-If you are new to AR-15 gun ownership or seriously considering your first purchase, here is a list of Cheaper Than Dirt!’s, best of the best blog posts for beginners.
-Learn all you need to know about which ammo to choose; how to put together a lower receiver, and accessorizing.
+If you are new to AR gun ownership or seriously considering your first purchase, here is a list of Cheaper Than Dirt!’s, best of the best blog posts for beginners.

 - Building Your AR Lower Receiver